ian7o/DuckHuntGame/README.md

 > [!TIP]
 > Folow the rules of the game for better experience:

->   Objective of the Game: The player must use the mouse with a custum crosshair to shoot ducks that appear on the screen.
+>   Objective of the Game: The player must use the mouse with a custom crosshair to shoot ducks that appear on the screen.

 >  Single Player: The player tries to hit as many ducks as possible within a limited time.